pktmasseta/pktmasseta.github.io/_brothers/index.md

 ###### Activities
 In true MIT fashion, the members of PKT are always looking for more ways to increase their involvement on our campus.
-You can find our brothers innovating and building in one of several engineering clubs, putting on a show in one of MIT's performance groups, or leading in the next generation of business and finance.
+You can find our brothers innovating and building in one of several engineering clubs, putting on a show in one of MIT's performance groups, or leading alongside the next generation of business and finance.
 Here are some of the organizations that we're a part of:

 <ul class=double>